guts-consortium/guts-explorer/docs/overview.md

 :rocket: Visit the application at https://metadata.gutsproject.com to see it in action.

-The GUTS Explorer consists of (1) a Flask-based backend server, (2) Python utility scripts, and (3) a frontend web application developed with VueJS.
+The GUTS Explorer consists of:

+1. a Flask-based backend server,
+2. Python utility scripts, and
+3. a frontend web application developed with VueJS

 ## The broader application